soleimani2020/01-R-and-D/core3/Deep_ML/Machine Learning/P18/README.md

 w = [3.8, -2.5, 0.0, 0.0]
 ```

-This means Lasso can perform automatic feature selection.
+This means Lasso performs a form of **automatic feature selection**.

 ---

-## ⚠️ Why Lasso Needs a Different Optimization Method
+# ⚠️ Why Lasso Is Different

-The L1 penalty contains:
+The L1 penalty contains the absolute value:

 ```math
 |w|